-From the city limits of Canberra to the countryside stretching out into New South Wales, the Canberra District wine region is quietly making waves in the world of wine.
+From the city limits of Canberra to the countryside stretching out into New South Wales, Canberra’s wine country is quietly making waves in the world of wine.

 The cellar door at Helm Wines has a beautiful backstory, and nobody tells it better than Ken Helm, the winemaker himself.
 The fact he is on hand to recount the tale is what makes knocking on this cellar door, on Canberra’s city limits, so attractive.